Special-Niewbie/HandleOS/features.md

 Why is this needed?
 Some Microsoft Store apps, **UWP programs**, or applications in restricted directories (such as **Asus Armoury Crate for ROG Ally** or **Game Pass**) may be configured to launch automatically at system startup.
 In these cases, there’s no need to manually set them as startup applications within HandleOS.
 Instead, **Hybrid Mode** simply removes the Windows UI while letting these applications launch on their own.
 Anyway, this button provides users with greater flexibility by allowing them to clear any previously set launchers if needed.

   4️⃣. **Hybrid Mode Launcher**
      Similar to the **Console Mode Launcher** option, this setting allows you to specify a Custom launcher, game, or application to start in **Hybrid Mode** instead of Windows UI. `Hybrid Mode` maintains full Windows compatibility while removing completely the Windows UI.

+  5️⃣. **Barebone Mode**
+     The Barebone Mode is an optional feature available in the Launcher Settings, designed to offer a minimalist, console-like startup experience by hiding all branding elements typically shown during boot — such as the PC or handheld manufacturer logos.
+     This mode is particularly useful when paired with Console Mode or Hybrid Mode, to maintain visual immersion from power-on to full interface..

+**IMPORTANT:**  "Barebone Mode is applied instantly — no need to press the Save button."

+​     ⚙️ **Please note**:

+- *The **Barebone Mode** only removes software-level branding and overlays.
+If you wish to hide the pre-boot hardware/BIOS manufacturer logo (e.g., ASUS, GPD), this must be done manually from the device's BIOS settings, usually under options like “Splash Screen” or “Boot Animation.”
+However, most handheld devices do not expose such settings.*
+-  *I avoided disabling those BIOS logos through unofficial methods, as it would require modifying signed BIOS files, disabling Secure Boot, and could lead to system instability or reduced security for the user — which is strongly discouraged for safety reasons.
+However, if you disable the logo manually from the BIOS settings, that’s perfectly fine.*

-  5️⃣. **Save Button**
+ 6️⃣. **Save Button**
      After configuring your preferred launcher, game, or application, in one of the above points you must **click the Save button** to store your settings.
 If you do not save your changes, your configurations will not take effect when switching to **Hybrid Mode** or **Console Mode**.